I. Identity and contact details of the data controller

 • IP address

-• Date and time of the website request
+• Date and time the website was accessed

 • Customization of advertisements to the user